ai-music/webdaw/notes/Adding audio clips.md

 This can be either an LRU type cache that maintains the last, say 20 files, or it is implemented using an explicit clear operation invoked by the user.

+## UX Logic

+There's quite a bit of state transition logic that needs to be implemented in the UX:
+- Drag'n'drop can only be initiated from a file that is local.
+Change the mouse pointer to identify tree nodes from where a drag'n'drop gesture can be initiated vs. where not (`grab` versus `default`).
+- Adjust the size of the placeholder region to the real region size during the drag operation
+- Drag'n'drop of audio regions can only end on an existing audio track or o create a new audio track.
+Adjust the pointer shape based on whether it is over a valid drop target location or not.
+That is, while dragging outside of arrangement areas, use `grabbing`.
+If over an invalid drop target, use `not-allowed`.
+- If the target is a new track, create the new track and place the new region snapped to the minor timeline tick granularity.
+- If the target is an existing track, we need to ensure that regions on the track do not overlap post the addition of the new region.
+A meaningful logic is as follows:
+  - If the start of the new region overlaps with an existing region, then truncate the existing region to stop at the beginning of the new region.
+  - Then truncate the new region up the the new start of any existing region.
+  - We don't allow dropping a new region unless there is at least space for one minor timeline tick duration.
+This also needs to be indicated by the pointer shape